We’ll be talking about 4 main types of punches: jab, cross, hook, and uppercut.

 - Don’t bend your wrist too much.
 It may be a little bent down to hit with the knuckles, but be careful or you’ll break your wrist.
 If unsure, keep everything perfectly aligned.

 - Always do quick and controlled punches.
 Don’t swing wildly, don’t “wind up” your punch.
-They should be direct and quick hits.
+They should be direct and quick hits with a straight flow.

 Use your lead hand and throw it directly at the opponent.
 Make sure you have enough space to extend your arm for maximum impact.
 Push off the back foot, making sure to transfer your weight as much as possible while maintaining a good stance.